dannycahyo/java-crafters/README.md

 Contributions to JavaTrailblazer are welcome!
 If you have any Java programs, code examples, or projects that you would like to share, feel free to create a pull request.

+## Acknowledgement
+I would like to express my gratitude to the Java Fundamental Courses' Frontend Master for their valuable guidance and support during my learning journey.
+Their comprehensive and well-structured course has been instrumental in helping me build Java programming skills and inspire this JavaCrafters project.

+You can find the Java Fundamental Courses' Frontend Master [Here](https://frontendmasters.com/courses/java/).

 ## Contact

 If you have any questions or suggestions, feel free to reach out to me: